 “It’s no classic, but it is unexpectedly endearing.”
-Graeme Clark, The Spinning Image
+The Spinning Image

 “It makes no sense of being anything but a freakish chiller going straight to the point and being mighty successful.
 Film is a well-concocted programmer.”
 Variety, March 26, 1941

-Man Made Monster is part of the Universal Horror Collection: Volume 3 that will be released by Scream Factory on December 17th 2019.
+Man Made Monster is part of the Universal Horror Collection: Volume 3 that was released by Scream Factory on December 17th 2019.
 The Blu-ray box set also includes Tower of London; The Black Cat and Horror Island.

 Cast and characters:

 Lon Chaney Jr. … Dan McCormick

 Anne Nagel … June Lawrence